 Sales of homes on the rise on the Island

-Affordable Housing coming to Salt Spring.
+Affordable Housing coming to Ladysmith.
 (Sharon Vanhouwe, mycowichanvalleynow.com staff)

 Home sales on Vancouver Island are treading water.